I Want You (Janet Jackson song): Background

-Release
+Release and composition

 Due to an early leak, "I Want You" was released for digital download through Virgin Records's website and All Access Music Group on February 22, 2004, though it was not officially sent to radio until March 1, 2004.
 "Love Me", a newly recorded remix of "Just a Little While" produced by Just Blaze, was initially to be sent to urban radio formats.
 However, its release was canceled when the original version was removed from airplay due to blacklisting from several conglomerates regarding Jackson's Super Bowl performance incident, prompting the release of "I Want You".
 The album version concludes with a brief interlude of Jackson speaking of her passion for music, which the radio edit omits.
 A promotional single including the song's E-Smoove remix, music video, and exclusive interview was released for purchase at Regal Cinemas for a limited time.

-Composition

 "I Want You" is a pop ballad based on music of the Motown era.
 It incorporates doo-wop, R&B and hip-hop into its production, providing an "equally keen senses of retroism and hip-hop currency."
 Its instrumentation consists of guitar, piano, violins, and synthesized drums.
 It has a slow tempo of 72 beats per minute, with Jackson's vocals ranging from G3 to C5.
 It contains a brief sample from B. T. Express' 1976 version of The Carpenters' 1970 song "(They Long to Be) Close to You", written by Burt Bacharach and Hal David.
 Jackson described the song as having a "throwback" feel, considered a departure from her other works.
 Michael Paletta of Billboard described its "opening drum downbeat" accompanied by "swirling string crescendos," considered "the perfect backdrop for Jackson's breathy vocals."
 It was analyzed to have a "chimes-studded texture" and strings backed by drums, also having "a triangle thrown in there for good measure."
 Its lyrics focus on longing for an estranged lover and feeling emotionally distraught when apart.
 Jackson pleads for their affection during its chorus, telling them to "Have your way with me."
 Tareck Ghoneim of Contactmusic.com stated "The lyrics are simple.
-She just wants her man and she’s telling it straight," while Plugged In observed it to convey Jackson's "insatiable" desire for intimacy in a "vulnerable and lovesick" manner.
+She just wants her man and she’s telling it straight," while Plugged In (publication) observed it to convey Jackson's "insatiable" desire for intimacy in a "vulnerable and lovesick" manner.